 We trust the above has provided you with the same level of understanding of this important aspect of business when exchange rates are involved.

 As already mentioned, if you have found value in this report, please pass it onto others that you feel will benefit.

-Alternatively, we have provided a facility on our website which you can use to tell your friends or colleagues here.
+Alternatively, we have provided a facility on our website where you can benefit by telling your friends or colleagues here.